WiFi Connected But No Internet? Fix It Easily

 2. Forget & Reconnect WiFi

-This clears old network cache and authentication issues.
+This fixes problems with the old network cache and authentication.

 3. Check DNS & IP Settings